Vyral/base-template/_posts/2018-06-29-upgrading-your-las-vegas-home.md

 {% include pullquote.html %}

 An option for homeowners in this situation is to purchase a brand new home.
 Around town there are many new homes from different builders that are available.
-They offer different prices, different floor plans, and different areas to live.
+They offer different prices, different floor plans, and different areas to live in.

-If you have any questions about selling your home and how you can make the transition to a new home construction, give me a call.
+If you have any questions about selling your home and how you can make the transition to a new construction home, give me a call.
 Builders are offering me special incentives as a real estate broker, and I can pass on those savings to you as a buyer.
 You can even use those incentives toward upgrades or closing costs.

 I hope that you all have a happy Fourth of July and, for the Canadians, have a great Canada Day.
 Talk to you soon!